top of page

 Plant and mycorrhizal fungal diversity across the USA

-Wildlife biodiversity and habitat use in the USA-Mexico borderlands
+Biodiversity and habitat configuration in the USA-Mexico borderlands

 Biocrust communities and their ecosystem services